 Brain imaging studies using fMRI scans also show that the area of the brain that encodes traumas can be reached with EMDR.
 That part of the brain is called the amygdala.
 Located in the deep emotional midbrain or limbic system, this part of the brain serves as the alarm center that regulates the activation of the fight-or-flight reflex.
 EMDR seems to be capable of accessing and calming this region of the brain.
 This helps to ease the distress associated with high impact or traumatic memories that are stored there.

 EMDR (Eye Movement Desensitization and Reprocessing) treatment begins by having the client focus on two things simultaneously.
-Internally, they focus on a problem that they wish to resolve.
+Internally, they focus on the problem that they wish to resolve.
 Externally, they focus on tracking the therapists' hand as it guides them through a series of eye movements.
-Then, they are to be aware of any thoughts, images, emotions or sensations that may spontaneously emerge during the process.
+Then, they are to be aware of any thoughts, images, emotions, or sensations that may spontaneously emerge during the process.
 Whatever does come into the clients' awareness becomes the focus during the next pattern of eye movements.

 As the process unfolds, it seems to empower the mind to resolve problems or traumatic experiences in remarkable ways.
 The client may gain access to information that was previously unavailable.
 They may see their traumatic experience from a different perspective.
 They are able to take strategies that they know from one area of their life and apply them to the problem.
 They release emotional blocks and can naturally resolve their feelings about the trauma.
 This process allows people to integrate what they know intellectually at a gut-level.
 This is one of the hardest yet most essential things to accomplish in therapy.